San Payo

 What Treerich brings to a producer

-Treerich supports producers in transitioning to specialty coffee, highlighting the potential of Finca San Poyo and introducing it to the direct trade market.
+✓ Treerich supports producers in transitioning to specialty coffee, highlighting the potential of Finca San Payo and introducing it to the direct trade market.

 -